 Have you ever been frustrated by a lack of knowledge about running an AdWords campaign?
 If so, you’re not alone!
-But fear not because this step-by-step guide will teach you everything you need to know about AdWords account creation, including what each tab means.
+But fear not because this step-by-step guide will teach you everything you need about AdWords account creation, including what each tab means.

 Most people think that they don’t need an AdWords account.
 But, the truth is, you should have an AdWords account whether you’re just beginning with AdWords or you’ve been using AdWords for years.
 If you’re ready to learn how to create an AdWords account, read on!